The Future of Legal Education and Legal Education of the Future

 Here, the only possibility available to aspiring solicitors is learning through practice – by:

 Using practical simulations allows to adopt an individual approach to building up knowledge of law, while at the same time encouraging the student to think out of the box, and to look for innovative arguments and solutions.
-Practical simulations are the principal teaching method of the original Smart methodology – that is based on active teaching and mistake-driven learning.
+Practical simulations are the principal teaching method of the original Smart methodology – which is based on active teaching and mistake-driven learning.

 Within this approach, a candidate’s performance is individually assessed by an experienced tutoring solicitor, with separate marks calculated for the student’s knowledge and skills.
 In this, the SQE tutor’s task is:

 Having completed intensive practical training, the aspiring solicitor comes up with his/her own approach.
-This is particularly important for such individual activities as interview and advocacy – each of which requires an individual perspective.
+This is particularly important for such individual activities as interviews and advocacy – each of which requires an individual perspective.
 Beyond the SQE, practical simulations are an effective tool to preserve and build up corporate knowledge and expertise.
 Training young lawyers how to resolve legal issues and legal problems and work on common types of cases handled by your law firm can increase the firm’s output and enhance its reputation, which allows your company to thrive in good times and survive during the times of crisis.
 Does your law firm have offices in multiple cities and countries?
 Would you like to raise your profile and differentiate your firm from competitors by passing knowledge and business practices from one generation to another?
 If these questions resonate with you, we can offer individual solutions that will cement your firm’s status.

 Objective 2: focus on modernisation